anshumanbh/hodor/README.md

+### UseCase Example
+I have uploaded a Youtube video showing this in action here - https://youtu.be/W7eH7iRtq8U

+So, assuming you have completed the steps described above, you already have the cluster up and running:
+All you would need to do is send a curl request that looks like below:
+`curl -H "Content-Type: application/json" -X POST -d '{"Toolname":"tools_nmap","Targets":["IP1", "IP2", "IP3"],"Options":"-Pn -p 1-1000"}' http://<minikube docker-env IP>:<Internal port of hodor-api-service>/api/v1/runtool`
+This would submit 3 jobs (because 3 targets) in the RabbitMQ broker which is then picked up by available Machinery workers.
+The workers proceed to start the Docker container from the `tools_nmap` Docker image and run it against the target IP.
+After the scan finishes, the results are saved on the host's $pwd/results directory which would be the `/api/results` directory inside `minikube`.
+Once the results are stored, the jobs and pods related to the jobs are deleted from the Kubernetes cluster.

+Remember, the number of PODS supporting the API server, RabbitMQ broker and Machinery Worker can all be increased/decreased on the fly without any downtime using Kubernetes.

 ### Local Development using out-of-cluster config of Kubernetes
 Building Docker images every time some code is changed and applying the newly built Docker images to the Kubernetes cluster can be quite frustrating when you are actually developing something in the framework.
 To make this easier, development is recommended using `out-of-cluster` configuration of Kubernetes.
 Once you are confident everything works the way its supposed to be, you can deploy it `in-cluster`.